A Datalog-based Computational Model for Coordination-free, Data-Parallel Systems: Hashing Transducer Networks and Parallel Computation

-\begin{lm} Let $\mathcal{L} \subseteq$ Datalog.
-Every monotonic query expressible in $\mathcal{L} $ can be parallelly computed by an inflationary and oblivious $\mathcal{L}$-transducer network. \end{lm} \begin{proof} Let $\mathcal{Q}_{out}$ be a monotonic query, and \textbf{I} an instance over $\mathcal{D}_{in}$.
-A specification $\mathcal{N}_{N, t, P, H}$ can be created by shuffling the input instance and then applying the query, as described in the first case of Lemma \ref{lm:computable}. $\mathcal{K}$ is unbounded, $H$ is non-partitioned, and $\mathcal{N}_{N, t, P, H}$ distributively computes $\mathcal{Q}_{out}$.
-We have to show that $\mathcal{N}$ is actually independent and hence $\mathcal{Q}_{out}$ is parallelly computed by $\mathcal{N}$.
+\begin{lemma} Every monotonic query expressible in $\mathcal{L} $ can be parallelly computed by an inflationary and oblivious $\mathcal{L}$-transducer network. \end{lemma} \begin{proof} Let $\mathcal{Q}$ be a monotonic query, and \textbf{I} an instance over $\mathcal{D}_{in}$.
+A specification $\mathcal{N}$ can be created by shuffling the input instance and then applying the query, as described in the first case of Lemma \ref{lm:computable}. $\mathcal{K}$ is unrestricted, $H$ is non-partitioned, and $\mathcal{N}_{N, D, H}$ distributively computes $\mathcal{Q}$.
+We have to show that $\mathcal{N}$ is actually independent and hence $\mathcal{Q}$ is parallelly computed by $\mathcal{N}$.
+Assume $N$ to be not trivial.
+Consider the same specification but with a new configuration $(N, D, H^\prime)$ where $ H^\prime$ is partitioned.
+The liveness property still holds also with the new configuration: $\mathcal{K}$ is unrestricted and every query is evaluated over the full initial instance starting from the second round by at least a node, whichever $H^\prime$ is chosen.
+Every fact in $\mathcal{Q}(\textbf{I})$ is then also in $\mathcal{N}_{N, D, H^\prime}(\textbf{I})$ since the query is monotonic.
+It remains to show that no wrong fact will be derived by $\mathcal{N}_{N, D, H^\prime}$.
+We have that the safety property also holds for $\mathcal{N}_{N, D, H^\prime}$ -- although we are using a partitioned hashing family -- again because the query is monotonic.
+In particular, note that every passive node will always have all the $communication$ predicates empty.
+Hence, when $\mathcal{Q}$ is applied, no fact will be derived since the query is monotonic.
+As a consequence we have that passive nodes do not contribute in any way to the computation of the final query, although they participate in the initial shuffling. \eat{ \begin{proof}[(sketch)] Let $\mathcal{Q}_{out}$ be a monotonic query, and \textbf{I} an instance.
+A specification $\mathcal{N}$ can be created by shuffling the input $database$ instance and then applying the query. $\mathcal{K}$ is unrestricted, $H$ is non-partitioned, and $\mathcal{N}_{N, P, H}$ distributively computes $\mathcal{Q}_{out}$.
+We have to show that $\mathcal{N}$ is actually independent.
 Assume $N$ to be non trivial.
-Consider now the same specification but with a new configuration $(N, t, P, H^\prime)$ where $ H^\prime$ is partitioned.
-The liveness property continues to hold also with the new configuration: $\mathcal{K}$ is unbounded and every query is evaluated over the full initial instance starting from the second round by at least a node, whichever $H^\prime$ is chosen.
-Every fact $\textbf{f}$ in $\mathcal{Q}_{out}(\textbf{I})$ is then also in $\mathcal{N}_{N, t, P, H^\prime}(\textbf{I})$ since the query is monotonic.
-It remains to show that no wrong fact will be derived by $\mathcal{N}_{N, t, P, H^\prime}, \textbf{I}$.
-We have that the safety property doesn't hold for $\mathcal{N}_{N, t, P, H^\prime}, \textbf{I}$ -- although note that it does hold for $\mathcal{N}_{N, t, P, H}, \textbf{I}$ -- however we have that every passive node will always have all the $emit$ predicates empty.
-Hence, when $\mathcal{Q}_{out}$ is applied, no fact will be derived since the query is monotone.
-As a consequence we have that passive nodes do not contribute in any way toward the computation of the final query, although they participate in the shuffling. \end{proof} However, it turns out that monotonic queries are not the only parallelly computable queries.
-In fact, also a class of non-monotonic queries is parallelly computable: \emph{chained queries}.
+Consider now the same specification and configuration but with a partitioned hash family $H^\prime$.
+The liveness property still holds also with the new configuration.
+It remains to show that no wrong fact will be derived by $\mathcal{N}_{N, P, H^\prime}$.
+We have that the safety property doesn't hold for $\mathcal{N}_{N, P, H^\prime}$ -- although note that it does hold for $\mathcal{N}_{N, P, H}$ -- however we have that every passive node will always have all the predicates in $\Upsilon_{com}$ empty.
+Hence, when $\mathcal{Q}_{out}$ is applied, no fact will be derived since the query is monotonic. } \end{proof}